-The Plant Environmental Center at Brown University consists of six environmentally controlled research greenhouses, a Conservatory, 2 laboratories and a classroom.
-This facility is located atop the IBES building at 85 Waterman Street.
+The Plant Environmental Center at Brown University is located atop the IBES building at 85 Waterman Street.

 The facility is comprised of six computer controlled research greenhouses totaling approximately 5,000 square feet.
-Theses greenhouses are used for research experiments, as well as various plant collections used to support biological science classes.
-In addition, this roof top space includes an 1800 square foot conservatory open year around.
+These greenhouses are used for research experiments, as well as to house various plant collections used to support biological science classes.
+In addition, this rooftop space includes an 1800 square foot conservatory open year around.
 The collection in the conservatory includes many plant families, including a diverse collection of Cycads, Orchids, Aroids, and many plants from the Amazon region.
 Many of these plants have medicinal and ceremonial uses and are part of our Ethnobotanical collection.

 Visiting the Conservatory